 At the request of our customers, David Fullerton’s coffee roasting company, Acoustic Java, is returning to our market with his high-scoring and sustainable coffees and looseleaf teas and a variety of hot and cold drinks.

 Boston Sword and Tuna prides itself on knowing which boats to buy from.
 Establishing long-lasting relationships enables them to consistently source the best quality products on the market.
-Barbara Sherman is the person who picks up their best fish and seafood early at Boston’s pier to bring directly to the Ashland Farmers Market.
-Please email your order to Barbara Sherman by Thursday night for pickup at our Saturday market.
-Let her know what kind of fish, the amount, your cell phone number, and that it’s for pick up at Ashland Farmers Market.
-She will bring extra fish to sell, but to make sure you get what you want, it is best to pre-order.
+Barbara Sherman is the person who picks up their best fish and seafood at Boston’s pier to bring to the Ashland Farmer‘s Market.
+Please email your order to Barbara Sherman no later than Wednesday evenings for pickup at our Saturday market.
+Let her know what kind of fish, the amount, your cell phone number if it is your first time ordering, and that it’s for pick up at Ashland Farmers Market.
+She will bring extra fish to sell, but to make sure you get what you want, it is best to pre-order by Wednesday evenings.
 For questions, contact Barbara at 508.259.2149.

 Bakers/owners Alexis and Nate of Crust Bakeshop are growing their business as fast as their family and have taken over the BirchTree mill turned bakery in Worcester.
 They bring popular artisanal breads and breakfast pastries such as croissants, scones and the ever-popular monkey bread.

-Everything Jalapeno and Not are producers of home-made pickles, hams, salsas, and relishes.
+Everything Jalapeno and Not are producers of home-made pickles, jams, salsas, and relishes.
 They strive to provide customers with the best tasting condiments combining unique flavors, quality ingredients, inspired yet practical packaging and reasonable prices.
 Products are made in a local commercial kitchen.
-Their special blend of onions cucumbers, jalapenos, vinegar and spices can transform an ordinary meal in minutes.
-If you like to turn it up a notch , they their HOT selections.
+Their special blend of onions, cucumbers, jalapenos, vinegar and spices can transform an ordinary meal in minutes.
+If you like to turn it up a notch , try their HOT selections.
 All products are free from preservatives, colorings, and artificial flavorings.
 All are gluten free, nut free, and vegetarian.

 Yia Ly Hang started farming at age 5 in her native Laos, Southeast Asia, but today works a plot of land at Flats Mentor Farm in Lancaster, MA.
 Immigrant and refugee farmers from Southeast Asia and Africa learn sustainable farming techniques on the 70 acres of Flats Mentor Farm.
 Her family brings Asian vegetables such as pea tendrils and snow peas, scallions, amaranth, bok choy, water spinach, Chinese spinach, squash flowers, and cilantro.

 Joy and Brad have always loved cooking together and creating recipes using new and innovative ingredients.
 A few years ago they fell in love with mushrooms and decided to cultivate them.
-They bring lions mane, oyster and shitake mushrooms as well as specialty products such as mushroom jerky.
+They bring lions mane, oyster and shitake mushrooms.
 Joyberry Farms is a small but growing farm in Mason, NH.

 Lilac Hedge Farm practices pasture-raised livestock farming on an expansive 350 acre farm.
 They are caretakers with a commitment to stewardship that reaches beyond their farm gate.
 They are proud to be bringing animal proteins like we used to eat years ago.
 Eggs are nest-laid and hand-gathered.
 The Lilac Hedge family believes that the earth’s most delicious, healthiest foods are created when farmers work in harmony with nature.
 On the Rutland, MA, farm they raise beef, pork, lamb, chicken, turkey and duck on a pasture based system from birth to processing.
 Lilac Hedge offers a meat CSA.